george-hawkins/arf-drone/transmitter-ongoing.md

 Binding
 -------

 Each RC craft has a receiver - to control a craft the transmitter has to be bound to that craft's receiver.
-Binding is like pairing a new bluetooth device, e.g. a speaker, with your smartphone.
+Binding is like pairing a new bluetooth device, such as a speaker, with your smartphone.
 Setting up binding is part of the process of creating a model.

 A single transmitter can be bound to many receivers, each model you create on your transmitter should have an associated bound receiver.
 A receiver however can only be bound to one transmitter at any given time.

 In order to bind a receiver you have to be able to power it.
-When the receiver is in the drone it is powered via the flight controller.
+Normally the receiver is powered by the flight controller.
 So in order to power the receiver for the binding process we'll wire up the flight controller first.
-Setting up the flight controller simply to provide power for the binding process may seem like overkill but it's something we have to do anyway.
-When working with the flight controller, before it's installed in the drone, we'll power it via USB - when used in flight it will be powered by a LiPo battery.
+Setting up the flight controller simply to provide power may seem like overkill but it's something we have to do anyway.
+When working with the flight controller, before it's installed in the drone, we'll power it via USB, when used in flight it will be powered by a LiPo battery.

 Powering the receiver via the flight controller allows us to provide power to it without needing any additional equipment beyond what's specifically needed for this project.
 However if you're already into hobbyist electronics then you probably have all that's needed to directly power the receiver - it just needs a 5V source that can provide 100mA.
-I won't do into that here but if you're curious then take a look at `receiver-power.md` where I power the receiver via a breadboard power supply, via an Arduino and directly off USB.
+I won't go into that here but if you're curious then take a look at [`receiver-power.md`](receiver-power.md) where I power the receiver via a breadboard power supply, via an Arduino and directly off USB.

 * Blue Falcon - https://www.youtube.com/watch?v=RH_RuVbF2YU cf with binding video below.